Henry Olonga

-Henry Khaaba Olonga (born 3 July 1976) is a Zimbabwean former cricketer, who played Test and One Day International (ODI) cricket for Zimbabwe.
+Henry Khaaba Olonga (born 3 July 1976) is a Zimbabwean former cricketer who played Test and One Day International cricket for Zimbabwe.
 In domestic first-class cricket in Zimbabwe, Olonga played for Matabeleland, Mashonaland and Manicaland.
 When he made his Test debut in January 1995, he was the first black cricketer and the youngest person to play for Zimbabwe.
-He was a regular member of the Zimbabwe team from 1998 to 2003.
-He featured in three World Cup tournaments in 1996, 1999 and 2003.
-During his playing days, he formed a rivalry against former Indian veteran batsman Sachin Tendulkar whenever Zimbabwe and India played against each other in international cricket.
-He was also regarded as Zimbabwe cricket's poster boy.
+He was a regular member of the Zimbabwe team from 1996 to 2003, playing in the World Cup in 1996, 1999 and 2003.
+During his playing days, he formed a rivalry against former Indian batsman Sachin Tendulkar whenever Zimbabwe and India played against each other in international cricket.

 He was considered one of the fastest bowlers in international cricket, but also one of the more inaccurate, bowling many wides and no-balls.
 His international career came to an end in 2003 after Olonga and teammate Andy Flower wore black armbands during an international cricket match in the 2003 Cricket World Cup to "mourn the death of democracy" in Zimbabwe.
 Death threats forced him to live in exile in England.
 Olonga announced his retirement from international cricket after Zimbabwe's final game in the 2003 World Cup at the age of 26 when he was in the prime years of his career.
 Olonga and Flower were given honorary life membership of the Marylebone Cricket Club (MCC) later in 2003.
-He and Flower were also honoured by the Cricket Writer's Club during the annual dinner where they were conferred with the Peter Smith Memorial Award, an award which is given as an annual acknowledgement of outstanding contributions to the game of cricket.
+He and Flower were also honoured by the Cricket Writers' Club conferring on them the Peter Smith Memorial Award given annually to acknowledge outstanding contributions to cricket.

-In 2014, he inaugurated training net facilities at the Keswick Cricket Club in Lake District worth 17, 000.